Skip to content

 )

-Now that our model is defined we can synthesize, execute and plot the outcome probability:
+Now that the model is defined, you can synthesize, execute, and plot the outcome probability:

 qprog = synthesize(qmod)